 Three Ways to Collaborate on Proposal Drafts

 In addition to deciding whether you'll use a template to build the draft, you'll also need to decide how you and the other team members will share the draft during the collaborative process.
 Three common methods are:

 - Email.
-Email is usually the default method of sending in proposal sections and circulating the draft for review.
+Email is often the default method for contributing proposal sections and circulating the draft for review.
 This method works pretty well, and it's easy, which is why most people use it.
 The main problem with using email to circulate drafts is version control.
 Version control issues can creep up in a number of ways, including: